How to Get a Loan with Bad Credit

 Avoid late payments

-Lenders consider past payment history to determine future payment performance.
+Lenders consider past payment history to gauge future payment performance.
 When you pay late or less than the amount due, it can negatively affect your credit score.

 Reduce your debts

-Having a high credit utilization -- the ratio between your debt to credit limit -- influences your credit score.
-Decrease your outstanding debts before applying to a loan to improve your score for a better loan rate.
+Having a high credit utilization, the ratio between your debt to credit limit, influences your credit score.
+Decrease your outstanding debts before applying for a loan to improve your score for a better loan rate.